GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-AI is a fundamental risk to the existence of human civilization.
+It was a turning point in my programming career when I realized that I didn't have to win every argument.

-~ Elon Musk
+~ Ward Cunningham
 <pre>

 </pre>